 Add Up the Value of Your Credit Card Benefits

 Don’t put your calculator away just yet.
 With high-end luxury cards, like the Chase Sapphire Reserve® or The Platinum Card® from American Express, credit card benefits are often worth as much or more than the rewards.
-For example, both of these cards charge annual fees of more than $400, but both also include luxury airport lounge access, travel and purchase benefits, and other perks that can be worth hundreds or thousands of dollars per year.
+For example, both of these cards charge annual fees worth several hundred dollars, but both also include luxury airport lounge access, travel and purchase benefits, and other perks that can be worth hundreds or thousands of dollars per year.

 The Chase Sapphire Reserve is one of my favorite cards, and it has a permanent slot in my wallet.
 The card costs me $550 per year in annual fees, but I get most of that back within a few months.
 That’s thanks to benefits like a $300 credit on travel, a complimentary Priority Pass Select membership for airport lounges, rental car insurance, and a credit for TSA PreCheck or Global Entry up to every fourth year.
 Even without rewards, this selection of benefits is worth at least $550 per year to me.

 American Express Platinum Card includes Priority Pass Select and American Express Centurion lounges, among others.
 It gives you instant gold status at top hotel brands like Marriott and Hilton, a $200 annual credit for incidental costs at a favorite airline, and monthly credits for free or discounted Uber rides.

 Compare Your Rewards and Benefits to the Annual Fee

 Now that you know the value of your annual rewards and benefits, you can add up your total annual card value.
 If the value is more than the annual fee, the card is a keeper.
 If it’s less, the card might have to go on the chopping block.